57 degrees north - heading for Gothenburg - Sailing Ship Charter & Travel - Eye of the Wind

 Notes on the itinerary

-Our tip for a comfortable journey: Take advantage of our favourable event offer "Rail & Sail - by train to the ship".
+Our tip for a comfortable journey: Take advantage of our favourable event offer "Rail & Sail".

 Services included